damian-vather/Interview-Questions/README.md

 The answers are given and create from various industry professional

-* If you know how to answer a question — please create a issue with the answer
+* If you know how to answer a question — please create an issue with the answer
 * If there's already an answer, but you can improve it — please create a Pull Request with improvement suggestion
-* If you see a mistake — please create a PR with a fix
+* If you see a mistake — please create a Pull Request with a fix
-* If you would like to contribute - please create a PR
+* If you would like to contribute - please create a Pull Request

 ## Questions by category